du693/cheep/README.md

 ### Custom MarkerClusterer onClick Event

-Customing the Marker Cluster provided in the google maps api was essential for a couple of reasons.
-The provided cluster click event does not solve a very fundamental problem with google maps markers.
-If 2 markers are placed at the same location, it is impossible to distinguish between them.
+Customizing the Marker Cluster provided in the google maps api was essential for a couple of reasons.
+The provided cluster click event does not solve a very fundamental problem with google maps markers: If 2 markers are placed at the same location, it is impossible to distinguish between them.
 The given Clusterclick event will attempt to zoom all the markers into view, but that will not work in this case.
 I found some solutions to this online like [this](https://github.com/jawj/OverlappingMarkerSpiderfier). which I also did not like.
 So I instead created my own solution that creates a google maps InfoBox on click and lists the necessary information from the clustered markers.

 Another issue I had with the given clusterClick zoom was the zooming itself.
 Especially with the heavily styled map, a zoom was appearing to be a costly event because of excessive tile loading, which is a big issue I have and continue to deal with.
 With the customized clusterClick event I was able to take one step in reducing unnecessary tile loading without giving the feeling of too much restriction to the user.
 Conceptually, the need for zooming was reduced.
 The code for the Marker Clusterer and the event are below.